Signs of a Toxic Work Environment: Restaurant Edition

 Lack of Clarity, Muddy Direction

 Try and determine the expectation here.
 Do you have a clear example of what’s “correct?”
 Do you know where you went wrong?
 If you find that you’re often making mistakes, yet can’t quite identify what’s “correct,” then you really can’t improve.
 Try and find where processes and expectations are outlined and documented, or seek clarification.
-If you cannot get clarification, or you’re discouraged from soliciting it (see the last point), take note.
+If you cannot get an explanation or you’re discouraged from soliciting it (see the last point), take note.

 If your employees keep making small, “careless” errors, yet never bringing any concerns to you, it may be your communication style that’s lacking – not your employees.